fhonsiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. A script that delete all files in the current working directory that end with the character ~. use the command # rm *~
-17. A script that creates several directories welcome,to and school. use  the command # mkdir /welcome/to/school
+17. A script that creates several directories welcome,to and school. use  the command # mkdir welcome/to/school
+18. A script that lists all the files in the current directory separated by commas (,) use the command # ls -map